-- 3.1.3 Engagement objectives should be made clear to participants, so that the community understands why Council is engaging and how consultation activities may influence a final decision of Council. - 3.1.4 Effective community engagement requires representative participation, and steps should be taken to ensure participants are not limited to a small demographic or group. - 3.1.5 Engagement activities should, where appropriate, include demographic checks that allow Council to identify when one part of the community is underrepresented in the responses it receives, and to conduct further outreach to those groups. - 3.1.6 Council may also choose to proactively engage with affected groups directly in order to ensure their views are considered.
-In particular, Council is committed to actively engaging with the Wadawurrung, whose connection to country and traditional knowledge should be reflected in Council's work and practices. - 3.2 Community engagement should be accessible to everyone - 3.2.1 Community engagement should be as inclusive as possible.
-When larger numbers of residents take part in engagement, Council gains a better understanding of how different groups and parts of our community feel about a project, policy or service. - 3.2.2 For this reason, community engagement activities should prioritise methods that allow everyone to participate, rather than restricting involvement to a small number or group of individuals. - 3.2.3 Consultation methods should include options that are not time-dependent (such as surveys or written responses that can be completed at any time), are available to residents without internet access (providing offline options for online consultation) and provide clear information about where participants can go for assistance completing consultation.
+- 3.1.3 Engagement objectives should be made clear to participants, so that the community understands why Council is engaging and how consultation activities may influence a final decision of Council. - 3.1.4 Effective community engagement requires representative participation.
+Steps should be taken to ensure participants are not limited to a small demographic or group, excepting situations where only a small demographic or group is affected by consultation (for example, consultation on a Disability Action Plan may prioritise engagement by people with a lived experience of disability). - 3.1.5 Engagement activities should, where appropriate, include demographic checks that allow Council to identify when one part of the community is underrepresented in the responses it receives, and to conduct further outreach to those groups. - 3.1.6 Council may also choose to proactively engage with affected groups directly in order to ensure their views are considered.
+In particular, Council is committed to actively engaging with the Wadawurrung Traditional Owners, whose connection to Country and traditional knowledge should be reflected in Council's work and practices. - 3.2 Community engagement should be accessible to everyone. - 3.2.1 Community engagement should be as inclusive as possible.
+When larger numbers of residents take part in engagement, Council gains a better understanding of how different groups and parts of our community feel about a project, policy or service. - 3.2.2 Community engagement activities should prioritise methods that allow everyone to participate, and do not create unreasonable barriers that limit participation in community engagement. - 3.2.3 Consultation methods should include options that are not time-dependent (such as surveys or written responses that can be completed at any time), are available to residents without internet access (providing offline options for online consultation) and provide clear information about where participants can go for assistance completing consultation.
 Council will work to ensure consultation activities are accessible to people with disabilities. - 3.2.4 Ensuring community engagement is accessible will, in many cases, require multiple methods to be deployed at once.
 Whatever methods are selected, Council will aim to limit unreasonable barriers to participation. - 3.2.5 Consultation activities should also include relevant information to inform participation.
-While acknowledging that available information and plans may be less developed in early stages, relevant materials should be made available to participants wherever possible. - 3.2.6 Debate, differing views and conflict are often part of the community engagement process.
-Council will work to create an environment of trust where different opinions can be expressed in a mutually respectful and constructive way.
+While acknowledging that available information and plans may be less developed in early stages, relevant materials should be made available to participants wherever possible.

-- 3.3 Community engagement should be open and transparent - 3.3.1 Participants will be better able to engage with Council when they understand the purposes and outcomes of an engagement.
+- 3.2.6 Debate, differing views and conflict are often part of the community engagement process.
+Council will work to create an environment of trust where different opinions can be expressed in a mutually respectful and constructive way. - 3.2.7 Council will regularly review its community engagement methods to ensure new opportunities to increase participation are identified. - 3.3 Community engagement should be open and transparent. - 3.3.1 Participants will be better able to engage with Council when they understand the purposes and outcomes of an engagement.
 Engagement and consultation activities should provide information on what kind of data is being collected and how it will be used by Council to inform decision-making. - 3.3.2 Council will ensure community engagement begins as early as possible in a project's lifecycle, particularly for major projects.
 Early engagement allows participants to provide broader feedback and ensure drafts and frameworks are developed in line with community expectations. - 3.3.3 Community engagement also includes responding meaningfully to feedback that has been collected.
 After a decision has been made following a period of community engagement, Council will publish information about how feedback was used to inform or guide decision-making.